MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments.md

 - [Virtual appointments with Teams - Integration into Cerner EHR](ehr-admin-cerner.md)
 - [Virtual appointments with Teams - Integration into Epic EHR](ehr-admin-epic.md)

-## Virtual Appointments Graph API
+## Virtual Appointment Graph API

 Developers can programmatically create and manage Virtual Appointments using Microsoft Graph.
-With the Virtual Appointments Graph API, virtual appointment join links can be embedded in any app, with features that include a waiting room and browser join experience for external attendees.
+With the Virtual Appointment Graph API, virtual appointment join links can be embedded in any app, with features that include a waiting room and browser join experience for external attendees.

 To learn more, see [virtualAppointment resource type](/graph/api/resources/virtualappointment?view=graph-rest-beta).